-&lt;sup>66 Bourdieu, P. (1985).
+55 Bourdieu, P. (1985).
 The social space and the genesis of groups.
 Theory and society, 14(6), 723-744.

-"[e]veryone has a gender identity" is freighted with dubious ideological assumptions, as the following considerations show.
+- 58. The complaint and reports submitted by the plaintiffs in this case reflect this ideological effort.
+For example, Adkins' claim that "[e]veryone has a gender identity" is freighted with dubious ideological assumptions, as the following considerations show.
 The Endocrine Society guidelines describe "[e]xamples of conditions with similar features" to gender dysphoria, including "body identity integrity disorder (a condition in which individuals have a sense that their anatomical configuration as an able-bodied person is somehow wrong or inappropriate)."
 Dr. Anne Lawrence, who identifies as transgender, has also noted the parallels between gender dysphoria and body integrity identity disorder (BIID).
 A person with BIID is able-bodied but identifies as an amputee and reports feeling trapped in a fully functional body.
 Such persons "often assert [that] their motives for wanting to change their bodies reflect issues of identity."

-82. Now, it is one thing to recognize that some people with BIID make such identity claims.
+59 - 59.
+Now, it is one thing to recognize that some people with BIID make such identity claims.
 But it is something else altogether to say that, because some people with BIID make that claim, therefore everyone has to be defined in terms of whether they identify as able-bodied, as an amputee, or as something in between.
-To make this further claim is to advocate a highly disputable ideology that says an able-bodied person's identifying as an amputee is not a disorder at all, but simply one of multiple "functional identities" that an able-bodied person may happen to have.
-But it is another thing (and altogether inappropriate) to use the terms in which persons experiencing mental distress or a pathology understand themselves as the new prism through which all persons must be defined.
-Claiming that "everyone has a gender identity" is an effort to do precisely that: to define everyone who does not suffer gender incongruence in terms of the self-experience of those who do.
+To make this further claim is to advocate a highly disputable ideology that says an able-bodied person's identifying as an amputee is not a disorder at all, but simply one of multiple "functional identities" that an able-bodied person may happen to

-&lt;sup>67 Adkins (2021), p.
+56 Adkins (2021), p.
 3.

-&lt;sup>69 Lawrence, A. A. (2006).
+58 Lawrence, A. A. (2006).
 Clinical and theoretical parallels between desire for limb amputation and gender identity disorder.
 Archives of sexual behavior, 35, 263-78.

-&lt;sup>70 Lawrence (2006), p.
+59 Lawrence (2006), p.
 263.